dfsp-spirit/playground/README.md

 # playground
-My playground.
+My playground for trying out software packages.
 Ignore this, you don't want it.

 Contains mostly stuff I want to try, often related to the tech books I currently read.